C2SM/icon-vis/mapplot/README.md

 # mapplot
 **Description:**

-The routine mapplot.py plots the values of a variable from an ICON output file on a lat-lon map using a colorbar.
-There is also a jupyter notebook available with the same name.
+The mapplot routine plots the values of a variable from an ICON output file on a lat-lon map using a colorbar.
+The mapplot.py script works together with a config file and is described below.
+Alternatively, a jupyter notebook (mapplot.ipynb) with the same functionalities is provided.

 **Set config options and flags:**